IBM/cloudpakforapps-workshop/workshop/exercise-8/README.md

-# Exercise 8: Create a Tekton pipleline for a custom collection
+# Exercise 8: Deploy Application from Custom Stack & Repository

 This section is broken up into the following steps: